bentonam/couchbase-eventing-lookup-demo/README.md

 }
 ```

-Execute the following command to load the Airline and Airport documents, as well as the Codes lookup document.
+Execute the following command to load the codes documents into the `lookup` bucket.

 ```bash
 docker exec eventing-couchbase \